As one of the most popular breeds of guinea pig, the American guinea pig or English guinea pig is a staple for any guinea pig owner.

 How to Bathe an American Guinea Pig Breed

 - When it’s time to bathe your American guinea pig breed, fill a sink or basin with roughly a ¼ inch of lukewarm water.

 - You can test the temperature of the water with your elbow to ensure it’s not too hot or cold.

 - Slowly place your guinea pig’s lower body into the water, then use a jug or your hands to pour water over their coat.

 - Once your pet is damp, take them out of the water and deposit a few drops of shampoo designed for guinea pigs or small animals onto the palm of your hand.
-You should be able to find this type of shampoo at your local pet store.
+You should be able to find this type of shampoo at your local pet store or in this review

 - Lather your American guinea pig breed up and then rinse them off with water.
 Use your hands to shield your guinea pig’s eyes, nose, and ears.